PaddlePaddle/PaddleDetection/docs/GETTING_STARTED.md

 # Getting Started

-For setting up the test environment, please refer to [installation instructions](INSTALL.md).
+For setting up the running environment, please refer to [installation instructions](INSTALL.md).